daniel-v/codemetrics/README.md

  * json
  * html

-**WARNING:** This is a pre-alpha development preview of what is to become a more feature-complete code-analysis toolset.

 ## How to use

 For now, there is no pub package for this project, so you have to clone it